Last updated: Sep-26-2023

 - Defining how the assets will be stored and accessed, such as the way the public ID value will be determined, which folders they'll be stored in, and whether existing assets can be replaced by those uploaded with the preset.

-- Running add-ons on each uploaded asset, such as auto-tagging or background removal, so that assets are saved in your account automatically tagged, or with the background already removed.
+- Running add-ons on each uploaded asset, such as auto-tagging or background removal.

 - Applying transformations to assets, so that only the transformed copy is kept in your Media Library.
 For example, if users upload images of themselves to be used as profile pictures, you can set an upload preset to save them already cropped and resized, ensuring that those profiles are uniformly formatted.

-- Marking uploaded assets for automatic or manual moderation.
+- Marking uploaded assets for automatic and/or manual moderation.

 In order to use upload presets, first configure one or more upload presets with your desired upload options.
 The upload preset(s) can then be applied to incoming assets in two different ways:

 - Set the upload preset as the Media Library upload preset default.
-The upload preset will be applied by default to all assets uploaded to your Media Library.
+The upload preset will be applied by default to all uploaded assets.

 With a default upload preset, and/or a system of upload presets that must be applied for each specific use case, you can easily ensure that assets are handled correctly.

-From the Cloudinary console settings, you can create and manage upload presets.
+From the Cloudinary Console, you can create and manage upload presets.

-To create or modify an upload preset, select Settings > Upload and then scroll to the Upload presets section.
+To create or modify an upload preset, navigate to the Upload page of the Console Settings and scroll to the Upload presets section.

 - Create a new upload preset by clicking Add upload preset at the bottom of the upload preset list.